 You also need to ensure you have some easily accessible cash savings in case of emergencies, such as the boiler breaking down, or a change in circumstances, say you or your partner loses their job.

-If you feel you’re in the position to consider investing, it’s possible to get started with relatively small amounts – you can invest as little as £50 a month.
+If you feel you’re in the position to consider investing, it’s possible to get started with relatively small amounts.
 This can be a great way of trying it out without committing too much money.
 Then as your confidence grows or your financial situation improves, you can always increase the amount you invest.

 Investing monthly is also a good way of diluting some of the risk and taking the emotion out of investing, as it removes the worry of whether or not you’re buying into the market at the right or wrong time.
 I explore this in more detail in the April episode of ‘Smart Investor with Clare Francis’.